marcus-jw/Multi-Objective-Reinforcement-Learning-from-AI-Feedback/README.md

 **Q: How will you choose principle weights and the MORL scalarization function?**

 **A:** Figuring this out is a large part of the project.
 Models with different weights and scalarization functions will be trained and analyzed for their performance while iteratively making improvements.
+As a starting point doing some form of regression on a human preference dataset should be a way to get some strong initial weights